hamzzaamalik2/devcraftsai/README.md

 This README provides a guide on how to set up and run this Node.js application.
 This application requires the use of an API key from OpenAI to function properly.

+## Usage
+This application generates Cypress scripts for test automation by filling out web forms.
+You can access the application via its web interface.
+Please refer to the project's documentation or source code for specific usage instructions and endpoints.

 ## Prerequisites

 Before you get started, ensure that you have the following prerequisites installed on your system: